How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 There is of course still something of a correlation between a blogger’s location and income, and that is likely to be because bloggers often target (either intentionally or inadvertently) readers from their own country.
 Again, this will be of no great surprise to most bloggers.

 If you are from a country outside of the USA and you want to target US readers, you will need to really understand what readers from the USA actually want, write in US English and use products, measurements etc. that people from the US would use.
-This can be hard to do and requires a lot more effort than many bloggers realise.
+This can be hard to do and requires a lot more effort than many bloggers realize.
 If you are not careful, you can create a horrible halfway house that neither appeals to US readers nor readers from your own country!

 It is also worth pointing out that you are essentially an expert on your own country’s way of doing things, so you will most likely be able to produce better quality content if you target your own country, than if you target another country.
 This could result in higher pageviews and therefore higher income, even though your RPMs might be lower.